metricly/metricly-docs/content/api/api-notifications.md

 ### CURL

-In the following CURL example only the request URL is needed.
+In the following CURL example only the Request URL is needed.

 ```
 curl -X GET --header 'Accept: application/json' 'https://app.metricly.com/notifications'